 Matthew Jacobson has served as a member of our board of directors since July 2019, and previously served as a board observer from December 2015 through July 2019.
 He is a General Partner and a Managing Director at ICONIQ Capital, an investment and venture capital firm, where he has worked since September 2013 and sits on the firm's investment and management committees.
-Mr. Jacobson currently serves on the boards of a number of private technology companies, including GitLab Inc., Collibra NV, BambooHR LLC, Braze, Inc., Sprinklr Inc., Relativity ODA LLC, InVisionApp Inc. and Intercom Inc. Mr. Jacobson previously served on the board of directors of Twistlock Inc. from August 2018 to July 2019 and as a shareholder representative for Adyen NV from September 2015 to June 2018.
+Mr. Jacobson has served on the board of directors of publicly held software companies including Sprinklr, Inc. since December 2014, Braze, Inc. since July 2017 and GitLab Inc. since August 2018.
+Mr. Jacobson also serves on the boards of a number of private technology companies, including Collibra NV, BambooHR LLC, Relativity ODA LLC, InVisionApp Inc. and Intercom Inc. Mr. Jacobson previously served on the board of directors of Twistlock Inc. from August 2018 to July 2019 and as a shareholder representative for Adyen NV from September 2015 to June 2018.
 Prior to ICONIQ Capital, Mr. Jacobson held operating roles at Groupon and investing roles at Battery Ventures and Technology Crossover Ventures.
 He began his career as an investment banker at Lehman Brothers.
 Mr. Jacobson received his B.S. in Economics with concentrations in Finance and Management from The Wharton School at the University of Pennsylvania.
 We believe that Mr. Jacobson is qualified to serve as a member of our board of directors because of his extensive experience in the venture capital and technology industries.

 Julie G. Richardson has served as a member of our board of directors since May 2019.
 From November 2012 to October 2014, Ms. Richardson was a Senior Adviser to Providence Equity Partners LLC, a global asset management firm.
 From April 2003 to November 2012, Ms. Richardson was a Partner and Managing Director at Providence Equity, a private equity investment fund, and oversaw its New York office.
 Prior to Providence Equity, Ms. Richardson served as Global Head of JP Morgan's Telecom, Media and Technology Group, and was previously a Managing Director in Merrill Lynch & Co.'s investment banking group.
-Ms. Richardson has served on the board of directors of VEREIT, Inc., a publicly held real estate investment operating property company, since April 2015, UBS Group AG, a publicly held financial services company, since May 2017, and Yext Inc., a technology and online brand management company, since May 2015.
-Ms. Richardson previously served on the boards of directors of Arconic, Inc. from 2016 to 2018 and The Hartford Financial Group from 2014 to 2020.
+Ms. Richardson has served on the board of directors of UBS Group AG, a publicly held financial services company, since May 2017, and Yext Inc., a technology and online brand management company, since May 2015.
+Ms. Richardson previously served on the boards of directors of Arconic, Inc. from 2016 to 2018, The Hartford Financial Group from 2014 to 2020 and VEREIT, Inc. from 2015 to 2020.
 Ms. Richardson holds a B.B.A from the University of Wisconsin-Madison.
 We believe that Ms. Richardson is qualified to serve as a member of our board of directors because of her investment management and financial services experience, and her extensive experience serving on public company boards.